avalus/rulebase/RATING_SYSTEM.md

 ### Rating Rules

 Every rule in RuleBase can be rated using GitHub reactions on the rule's README file.
-Simply navigate to any rule's README and use the reaction buttons to express your experience:
+We've made this process easier with direct rating buttons:

 1. **Navigate to a rule** - Browse to any rule's README.md file
-2. **Scroll to the Community Rating section** - Find the rating area in each README
+2. **Click the "Rate This Rule" button** - Look for the prominent blue button in the Community Rating section
+3. **Use GitHub's reaction interface** - Scroll to the bottom of the GitHub page and click the emoji button (😊)
-3. **Click the reaction button** - Choose the reaction that best represents your experience
+4. **Choose your reaction** - Select the reaction that best represents your experience
-4. **Your rating is recorded** - GitHub automatically tracks your reaction
+5. **Your rating is recorded** - GitHub automatically tracks your reaction

+**Alternative method:** You can also rate by navigating directly to the rule's README on GitHub and using the native reaction buttons at the bottom of the page.

 ### Reaction Meanings